Experts

 ahmet.celik@gc4ss.org

-Dr Celik is an honorary research associate at the University College of London and lectures in many higher education institutions part-time.
+Dr. Celik is an honorary research associate at the University College of London and lectures in many higher education institutions part-time.
 He earned his master’s degree from John Jay College of Criminal Justice of the City University of New York and a doctoral degree from the Rutgers School of Criminal Justice, The State University of New Jersey.
 He has also completed a graduate-level Advanced Security Studies Program at Marshall Center, The European Center for Security Studies in Germany.

-During his quarter-century-long successful law enforcement experience, he held various positions including UN peacekeeper in Bosnia and Herzegovina and Deputy Counsellor for Security Affairs at the London Turkish Embassy.
+During his quarter-century-long successful law enforcement experience, he held various positions, including UN peacekeeper in Bosnia and Herzegovina and Deputy Counsellor for Security Affairs at the London Turkish Embassy.

 He also has a strong background in information technologies (IT).
 He contributed to the design of an excellent information management system.
-He has software development experience and a great experience working with a significant volume of data.
+He has software development experience and great experience working with a significant volume of data.

 He has also played pivotal roles in many successful national and international conferences.
 He is a recipient of the UN Medal and many commendations at the national and international levels.

-His research and teaching interests are primarily in security studies, post-conflict territories, peacekeeping, terrorism, national security, and transnational crimes.
+His research and teaching interests are in security studies, post-conflict territories, peacekeeping, terrorism, national security, and transnational crimes.

 Fatih Tepe, PhD